mfeit-internet2/perfsonar-logo/README.md

 Graphics (SVG) instead of the bitmaps that have been floating around for many years.

-The "O" symbol has been carefully reconstructed from one of the bitmaps and should be fairly faithful to Jason Zurawski's original.
+The crosshair symbol has been carefully reconstructed from one of the bitmaps and should be fairly faithful to Jason Zurawski's original.

 The font has been changed to the open-source
 [DejaVu Sans](https://dejavu-fonts.github.io).
 The original appears